NightfallRollup/nightfall-sdk/README.md

 All of the scripts are explained in short detail below.
 Run them using the given commands (present in the project package.json `scripts`).

 **We strongly recommend reading the [Getting started](#getting-started) section first**.

+#### User Factory

+All scripts begin with an instantiation of the `UserFactory` class, which requires the following params:

+- `clientApiUrl`: HTTP URL of a running Nightfall Client
+- `blockchainWsUrl`: [optional] Websocket URL of a blockchain node - not needed when using SDK in browser
+- `ethereumPrivateKey`: [optional] Ethereum (Eth) private key to sign L1 transactions - not needed when using SDK in browser
+- `nightfallMnemonic`: [optional] bip39 mnemonic to derive a set of zkpKeys

+**The SDK can be used in browser applications that can connect with MetaMask**.
+To signal this, do not provide an `ethereumPrivateKey` (in which `blockchainWsUrl` can be ignored too).

+Nightfall is a L2 protocol, but for instance deposits require to sign a L1 transaction which is why the Eth private key is required.
+Same happens when finalising a withdrawal, once the challenge period has expired.
+Other operations like transfer and withdrawal can be performed on-chain too, but this is not recommended.

+Regarding zkpKeys, the same set of keys is derived from the mnemonic when instantiating `UserFactory`.
+But if you don't pass a mnemonic, a new one is created.
+Make sure to recover the mnemonic to be able to spend the associated commitments.

 #### Transaction (Tx) deposit